 - 1. Switch power on by turning the main volume clockwise.
-The last programmed frequencies will be displayed.
+Depending how the radio is configured, either the last programmed or last displayed frequency will appear on the screen.
 The transceiver is now in normal operating mode. - 2.
 Adjust the audio level by adjusting the main and guard volume knobs. - 3.
 Pressing the squelch defeat button will open both receivers to confirm they work. - 4.
-The top display line will indicate which memory is selected followed by a "+" if the memory position is in the scan list, an alphanumeric message, and the frequency of the main receiver.
+Read the display.
+The top line will indicate the memory selected followed by a "+" if 1the memory position is included in a scan list, an alphanumeric message, and the frequency of the main receiver.
 A small "n" before the frequency indicates 12.5 kHz narrowband channel spacing is in effect on this memory position.
-In the receive mode, the frequency is followed by an "RT" if a RX CTCSS tone is programmed, or an "RX" if no Receive tone is programmed.
+In the receive mode, the frequency is followed by an "RT" if a RX CTCSS tone or RX DPL code is programmed, or an "RX" if no Receive tone/code is programmed.
 Similarly, in the transmit mode either a "TT" or "TX" is shown after the frequency.
-The bottom line indicates guard receiver information.
+The bottom line indicates similar information about the guard receiver. - 5.
+Only TX CTCSS tones or TX DPL codes may be programmed for the guard receiver.
+At the beginning of each line, an LED indicates open squelch. - 6.
+Set the MN/GD switch to main or guard transmit frequency. - 7.
+Set the G1/G2 switch to the desired guard channel. - 8.
+Set the HI/LO switch to the desired RF output power. - 9.
+Select the desired memory by using the M.UP and M.DN buttons, or the RCL button and a three digit number followed by ENTER. - 10.
+To transmit DTMF tones, use the keyboard keys while holding the PTT button on the microphone.
+The keyboard returns to its normal function when the PTT is released.